Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

+\begin{enumerate} \item The OMC dataset used was BML-MoVi \cite{ghorbani_movi_2021}, a publicly available dataset of 90 healthy controls performing a variety of sports and upper/lower body movements.
+It contains 3.8 hours of synchronized video (captured with an iPhone 7) and OMC data using a dense 87-marker set.
+We fit both modalities of this dataset using our end-to-end differentiable biomechanics approach \cite{cotton_differentiable_2025}, applying the same biomechanical model used for the MMMC and PBL datasets.

 \item Our MMMC dataset includes 11.7 hours of recordings from 161 sessions with 148 participants performing walking and lower-limb functional tasks.
-Of these, 121 participants were recorded simultaneously using both the PBL system \cite{cimorelli_validation_2024} and our MMMC system \cite{cotton_markerless_2023,cotton_differentiable_2024}.
+Of these, 121 participants were recorded simultaneously using both the PBL system \cite{cimorelli_validation_2024} and our MMMC system \cite{cotton_markerless_2023,cotton_differentiable_2025}.
 This subset included 33 healthy controls, 6 pediatric inpatients, 48 lower limb prosthesis users (LLPUs), and 40 participants with neurological injury.
 An additional 27 neurological inpatients were recorded using only the MMMC system on a clinical floor.
 For neurologic patients, we extracted clinical outcome scores—such as the 10 Meter Walk Test (10MWT) and Berg Balance Scale (BBS) \cite{berg_clinical_1992}—from 54 participants across 95 visits.

-\item The OMC dataset used was BML-MoVi \cite{ghorbani_movi_2021}, a publicly available dataset of 90 healthy controls performing a variety of sports and upper/lower body movements.
-It contains 3.8 hours of synchronized video (captured with an iPhone 7) and OMC data using a dense 87-marker set.
-We fit this dataset using our end-to-end differentiable biomechanics approach \cite{cotton_differentiable_2024}, applying the same biomechanical model used for the MMMC and PBL datasets.
+For the BBS, we classify a score of $\leq$ 50 as a fall risk \cite{lusardi_determining_2017} and $\leq$ 40 as high fall risk \cite{shumway-cook_predicting_1997}.

 \item Our in-clinic dataset includes 5.5 hours of video from 74 participants recorded with the PBL system during outpatient clinic visits: 55 from a neurosurgery clinic for cervical myelopathy (CM) and 19 from a clinic for knee osteoarthritis (KOA).
 After their standard physician consultations, participants walked in the clinic hallway while a researcher recorded them using the PBL system.
 CM participants also completed the Modified Japanese Orthopedic Association (mJOA) questionnaire \cite{kopjar_validity_2011,tetreault_modified_2017}, which scores upper and lower extremity function.
 Seventeen CM participants were recorded at visits both before and after surgery.